How Much Weight Can You Lose on Ozempic? Setting Realistic Weight Loss Expectations

 It is important to note that simply starting Ozempic does not mean that weight will come off overnight—you must also set realistic expectations.
 The average weight loss experience for a person on Ozempic is subtle initially and then more noticeable as time moves on and dosage increases.

 However, every person will respond slightly differently.
-There are many variables involved in how quickly or slowly you may experience weight loss while on Ozempic.
+Many variables affect how quickly or slowly you may experience weight loss while on Ozempic.
 These include metabolism, initial body weight and BMI, age, and so on.

 What Results to Expect from Ozempic